-E-mail Janna Hart, Playschool Director at email@example.com or phone (403) 249-8605 ext.
-245, or come by the office at Bethany Chapel to find out more and to register!
+Call Chrissy at (403) 249-8605 ext.
+245, e-mail her at chrissy (at) bethanychapel.com or come by the office at Bethany Chapel to find out more and to register!

 Looking for a staff member's e-mail or extension?
 Please see our staff page.

 New!
 Registration now open for the 2019-20 School Year.
 3 and 4 year old spots available!

 A non-refundable registration fee ($50) for new students or ($30) for returning students is due when you register your child

 Children must be fully toilet-trained (no pull-ups) by the start of the program and speak some English.

 Three Year Old Class - Spots available for 2019/2020 Year

 Is your child 3 years old by October 15, 2019?
 (This date is firm)

 When: Tuesdays and Thursdays from 9:30 - 11:45 a.m.

 Four Year Old Class - Spots Remaining for 2019/2020 Year